It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

 An experiment showed that although microtubules are not required for actin polymerization to create lamellipodial extensions, they are needed to allow cell movement.

-Blistering occurs in amoeboid cells when there is an approximately spherical bulge on the cell membrane characterized by separation of the actomyosin cortex.
+Blistering occurs in amoeboid cells when there is an approximately spherical bulge on the cell membrane characterized by the separation of the actomyosin cortex.

 This amoeboid mode of movement requires myosin II to play a role in generating the hydrostatic pressure that causes the bleb to expand.